ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 Day 7: June 15
-finally i successfuly  Imported PCB + external module 3D models into Onshape, it was part studio impoet of module + booleen worked in this so problem soved
+finally i successfuly  Imported PCB + external module 3D models into Onshape, it was part studio import of module + booleen worked in this so problem solved
-Created basic case design chnaged as neeeded asnproblems exist due to component mismatch wih model and real life
+Created basic case design chnaged as neeeded as problems exist due to component mismatch wih model and real life
-Note: case and PCB may need adjustments based on actual parts as tyhe parts in model and real life are a lot diff, and the models are a little offgrid with size pin size
+Note: case and PCB may need adjustments based on actual parts as the parts in model and real life are a lot diff, and the models are a little offgrid with size pin size the pcb has right sizes for footprints confirmed this multiple times.

 Time spent: 4 hrs